boostup/RSUIKit-app-starter/README.md

 - Passing App-level data or functions to routes' child component (useful for passing user session data for example)
 - [Components are loadable through ES6 'import' statements using 'react-loadable'](https://serverless-stack.com/chapters/code-splitting-in-create-react-app.html#nextsteps)

-#General matters
- - REUSABLE components based on Semantic UI's rich UI API
- - ~~Could not use NavItem from 'react-bootrap' because I prefer the stylesheet for bootstrap v4 than v3.
-However, the 'react-bootrap' implement v3 of bootstrap... should I use semantic-UI for React instead ?~~ ~~No, i should stick to the package 'react-bootstrap'.
-However, now I have to adapt the 'sample list' items, and the 'selected route' in main nav to reflect bootstrap HTML markup, because the one I have is compatible v4, but not v3...~~ No, I will keep Semantic UI as it is way more professional than 'react-boostrap' package.

 #Roadmap

 ##An Almost Static Stack – superhighfives – Medium